Gozala/workspace/pages/w3 accounts.md

 title:: w3 accounts

-- As outlined in [w3-accounts](https://hackmd.io/@gozala/w3-accounts) we've been thinking about in web2 terms in which it ha -
+- As outlined in [w3-accounts](https://hackmd.io/@gozala/w3-accounts) we've been thinking about in web2 terms in which it mapped `1:1` with user.
+-
 -